Wagga Wagga - North

 Wagga Wagga - North features high concentrations of group households, with a higher-than-average median household size

-Family households account for 71.6% of all households, including 36.3% couples with children, 25.3% couples without children, and 8.7% single parent families.
-Non-family households constitute the remaining 28.4%, with lone person households at 20.9% and group households comprising 7.5%.
+Family households constitute 71.6 percent of all households, including 36.3 percent couples with children, 25.3 percent couples without children, and 8.7 percent single parent families.
+Non-family households account for the remaining 28.4 percent, with lone person households at 20.9 percent and group households comprising 7.5 percent of the total.
 The median household size is 2.7 people, which is larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households